joysticktv/joysticktv.github.io/developer_support.md

 }
 ```

-### Testing your bot
+## Testing Your Bot

 Testing can be a bit difficult.
 Only streamers have access to a chat, so if you're not a streamer, your testing options are currently limited.

-We do have a special API endpoint you can use for testing.
+We have a special API endpoint you can use for testing.

 Your application will send an HTTP POST request to the joystick token endpoint.